 Much like traditional wedding and engagement ring sets, stacked wedding rings come in an endless variety of shapes, sizes, colors, and matches and can be the best wedding jewelry accessories.
 Here are a few popular attributes of stacked wedding rings that amp their appeal for modern brides and brides-to-be:

-- The Enclosure Stack: These stackable rings are made to fit together, and are usually found in a trio or set of five rings.
+- The Enclosure Stack: These stackable bands are made to fit together, and are usually found in a trio or set of five rings.
 The ring with the largest stone – whether it’s an engagement ring or a wedding band – sits in the center, flanked by slender rings that may arch or bow away from it for dramatic effect.
 This stacked wedding ring style draws the eye to the center ring while framing it beautifully in complementary secondary or tertiary rings.

 - The Nested Stack: This unique asymmetrical stack layers matching rings with concentric half-circle or other shape designs that move outwards like ripples on a pond.
 The effect offers a nod to the Art Deco movement as reflected in 1920s engagement rings, which often made artistic use of interspersed shapes and tiers.